STORK: Faster Diffusion And Flow Matching Sampling By Resolving Both Stiffness And Structure-Dependence: Experiments

 \subsubsection{Effect of sub-steps}

 We investigate the effect of sub-steps on the generation fidelity of diffusion models.
-For these experiments, we use the SANA~\cite{Sana} 0.6B variant and generate images at 512 $\times$ 512 resolution for FID calculation using 30000 samples.
-As shown in Table~\ref{tab:s_ablation}, the choice of s exhibits no clear trend, as $s=5$ achieves the best generation fidelity.
-Additionally, extremely small $s$ leads to terrible performance, while large $s$ demonstrates no improvements in the FIDs.
-We recommend users to experiment with choices of $s \leq 120$ for the downstream models and tasks.
+For these experiments, we use the SANA~\citep{Sana} 0.6B variant and generate images at 512 $\times$ 512 resolution for FID calculation using 30000 samples.
+As shown in Table~\ref{tab:s_ablation}, while all choices of $s$ lead to decent results, the choice of $s$ cannot be excessively large or small.
+However, larger $s$ enables better stiffness handling ability, overly large $s$ results in too much Taylor series approximation errors.
+We found that $s=9$ is optimal for the conditional flow-matching generation, and recommend users to experiment with choices of $s \leq 100$ for the downstream models and tasks.